jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

-Nothing magic, only logic.
+Nothing magic, only logic, but it's not perfect.
+There is a chance the A.I. gets confused when two possible win conditions are present on the board.
 Perhaps one day, I'll refactor the A.I. some more to implement the Minimax algorithm, but until then, it remains the reigning champ.